 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of indinavir.
-Ask your health care provider or pharmacist for more information on possible side effects of indinavir.
+To learn more about possible side effects of indinavir, read the drug label or or talk to your health care provider or pharmacist.

 How should indinavir be stored?

 - Store indinavir at room temperature, 59°F to 86°F (15°C to 30°C).

 - Keep indinavir in the container that it came in and keep the container tightly closed.
 If the container has a small packet of drying agent (called a desiccant), do not remove it.
 The desiccant protects the medicine from moisture.